ChrisMurphy/angular2-seed/README.md

 ## General Usage

-1. To install project global dependencies
+To install project global dependencies

 		npm run setup

-2. To install project dependencies
+To install project dependencies

 		npm run install

-3. To develop with the uncompiled version of the code and view in browser with live reload
+To develop with the uncompiled version of the code and view in browser with live reload

 		npm run development

-4. To develop with the compiled version of the code and view in browser with live reload
+To develop with the compiled version of the code and view in browser with live reload

 		npm run production

-5. To build the production version only
+To build the production version only

 		npm run build

+## Testing

+To run e2e protractor tests on production code (if there a server running code already)

+		npm run e2e.dev

+To run e2e protractor tests on production code (if there is no server running the code already)

+		npm run e2e.ci.prod

 ## Technology Stack